 Aurora’s Festival of Lights

 The first holiday light display is the Aurora Festival of Lights that takes place in Philips Park in Aurora, IL.
 The Aurora Festival of Lights is a giant display sprawled out through the entire park that includes lights shaped like reindeer, elves, and stockings as well as lights on the trees.
-This display is free to attend, and it is open from the day after Thanksgiving until Christmas day from 5 pm to 9 pm every day of the week.
+This display is free to attend, and it is open starting November 25 through December 25 from 5 pm to 9 pm every day of the week.
+Admission is free but you must register for tickets.

 Lehnertz Avenue Christmas Display